8.3

 Stephen Joyce

 …because it leads to a low-lit basement bar and a bijou heated courtyard.
 Here you can retreat for a Japanese whisky nightcap, a little sake, or cocktails like the Ikki Smash (with Japanese shiso and citrus).
-There’s also the option to book in at the bar for a miniature omakase experience, featuring five cocktail-paired courses including scallop crudo served with a Goose Spritz (fresh gooseberries, elderflower and Champagne).
+There’s also the option to book in at the bar for a miniature omakase experience, featuring five sake-paired courses.

 It’s a rabbit hole you’ll be glad you fell down.

-NOTE: Mayha serves lunch (£100) and dinner (£220) from Tuesday – Saturday, with the bar’s omakase menu priced at £135pp.
-They take walk-ins for lunch, drinks & bar snacks, but for dinner you can book ahead HERE.
+NOTE: Mayha serves lunch (£100) and dinner (£220) from Tuesday – Saturday.
+They take walk-ins for lunch, drinks & bar snacks, but you can also book ahead on the Mayha website.
 Please inform them of any allergies in advance; vegetarian menus can be prepared with 48h notice.

 Mayha | 43 Chiltern Street, Marylebone, W1U 6LS